robomq/robomq.io/docs/MQTT.md

 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 [robomq.io](http://www.robomq.io) allows you to specify vhost along with username.
 See *Vhost specification* section for the detail.
 In the constructor of client, first parameter is client ID, second is boolean flag for clean session.
 The third parameter of connect function is keep alive time in seconds.
+Set keep alive to 60 seconds, so that client will confirm the connectivity with broker.

 	$client = new Mosquitto\Client("1", true);
 	$client->setCredentials($vhost.":".$username, $password);